hikeventures/hikeventures.github.io/_posts/2015-05-17-best-solo-person-backpacking-tent.markdown

 <img src="https://c2.staticflickr.com/6/5600/15455033882_22ac28bbe8_b.jpg" width="100%" alt="Best Solo 1-person backpacking tent of 2016 / 2017">

 A Hilleberg Nallo in the back and a Hilleberg Anjan in the front.

+We have not tested all the tents in this article but those are our favourites if we were to buy a new tent.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 <!--more-->

 ---